ivapops/Acropora_cryptic_species/README.md

 # Acropora_cryptic_species

 This repository contains scripts to process and analyse genomic data of Acropora hyacinthus on the GBR.
-Data and code support the results show in:
+Data and code support the results shown in:

 Naugle, M. S., Denis, H., Mocellin, V. J., Laffy, P. W., Popovic, I., Bay, L. K., & Howells, E. J. (2024).
 Environmental, host, and symbiont drivers of heat tolerance in a species complex of reef-building corals. bioRxiv, 2024-01.